‘Sweet, sweet Connie’ in Grand Funk Railroad hit dies at 66 | WTOP

 “I was determined to become a famous groupie,” Hamzy, who lived in Little Rock, told KTHV in 2019.
 “I really was.”

-It was unclear when she died.
-The Pulaski County Coroner had a report on her death but did not immediately release any details, including the date.
-Her cousin, Rita Lawrence, said a funeral home confirmed the death to her.
+An obituary posted by Griffin Leggett Healey & Roth Funeral Home in Little Rock said she died Saturday.
+The Pulaski County Coroner had a report on her death but did not immediately release any details.

 Hamzy told KTHV that she was finishing her senior year of high school when the manager of Grand Funk Railroad called to tell her that her name would be in one of the band’s new songs.
 “I said, ‘Yeah I’ll have to see it to believe it,’” she said.